est. 3-5 min read

 02

-I redesigned experience ensures the sign-up process feels simple and approachable with
+My redesigned experience is aiming to be simple and approachable with

 intuitive interactions